Until thought is linked with purpose there is no intelligent accomplishment.

 My Embrace of Innovation

-According to Mahoney (1991), increasing numbers of individuals report novel ways of knowing and experiencing their lives, selves, and relationships as expressed through consciousness, affect, personal identity, and intentionality.
+Thirty years ago, Mahoney (1991) detailed how more individuals reported novel ways of knowing and experiencing their lives, selves, and relationships as expressed through consciousness, affect, personal identity, and intentionality.
 What Mahoney described as an axial shift in human understanding has expanded exponentially in the last three decades - influencing the domains of experience, story, and action (Gilligan & Price, 1993) that comprise contemporary culture.
 This shift has significant implications for the advancement of theory and practice.
+Moreover, the contextual insights of Miller and Hubble (2017) suggest the psychotherapy profession is challenged to improve the quality of clinical work to keep pace with an increasingly inclusive and expanded collective worldview.
 An embrace of Innovation in praxis is at the forefront of my supervision and clinical work.
 I encourage innovative work as a contribution to the sustainability of clinical practice.

 The most important domains of human understanding and professional assistance lie not so much in the contents of personal realities as in their ongoing processes.